The main findings for February 2013 were:

 Data on delayed transfers of care is collected from providers of NHS funded care and is split by:

-A detailed breakdown of the data can be found on the Department of Health website in CSV format.
+A detailed breakdown of the data can be found in CSV format on the Department of Health website.

 3. Trust and Local Authority level data